intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Standards & Conventions.md

 Each client application has its own unique key.
 The API gateway pre-authorises requests using this key, and references it in request logs for traceability.

-The 'GET' operation in path `/api/versions` does not require an API key; callers may invoke this method without a key.
+The 'GET' operations in paths `/api/versions` and `/energy` do not require an API key; callers may invoke these methods without a key.

-In all other paths an API key is required and the caller must reference one of the following options to provide a key.
+In all other paths an API key is required and the caller must reference one of the following options to provide the key.

 Method | Parameter | In | Description
 --- | --- | --- | ---